EscaperX/EscaperX.github.io/content/posts/csapp.md

 **Prelude**: The notes provided here are not simply copied from the textbook.
 I select topics that suprise me, focusing on comparing the different explanations or examing practical applications.
 So I would omit many conventional definitions and derivations.
 I wil be very happy if these notes assist you in comprehending various concepts or understanding the underlying reasons.

 9.12: My reading of chapter 2 is over.
 Here's my lab repository: [link](https://github.com/EscaperX/CSAPP).
 9.13: Update some notes when doing lab1
 9.14: Lab1 finished
+9.20: Almost finish lab2 bomb and add simple summary for chapter 3 here.

-## Representing and Manipulating information
+## Chapter 1: Representing and Manipulating information

 ### Two's-Complement Encodings